 - strong community support.

-All of that makes this framework a convenient choice not only to startups wishing to build a functional MVP regardless of a tight budget but to larger companies as well.
+All of that makes this framework a convenient choice for both startups wishing to build a functional MVP regardless of a tight budget and larger companies.

 Flutter

-The second framework to consider in 2020 is Flutter.
-Announced at Google I/O 2017 and released in 2018, it’s still a newbie to the cross-platform world.
-Nonetheless, with over 80 500 GitHub stars and the vast majority of engineers dubbing it one of the three most loved frameworks in the 2019 Stack Overflow survey, Flutter is undoubtedly a force to be reckoned with.
+The second framework to consider in 2022 is Flutter.
+Announced at Google I/O 2017 and released in 2018, it’s still a freshman to the cross-platform world.
+Nonetheless, with over 135k GitHub stars and 68.17% of engineers dubbing it one of the most loved frameworks in the 2021 Stack Overflow survey, Flutter seems to be doing better than React Native and is undoubtedly a force to be reckoned with.

 How Dart makes Flutter one of a kind

 Efficiency is inextricably linked to user experience and interface.
-As mentioned before, rather than relying on a set of native components, Flutter makes use of the visual, structural, platform, and interactive widgets for Material Design and Cupertino, all of which are rendered by the framework’s graphics engine.
+As mentioned before, rather than relying on a set of native components, Flutter uses the visual, structural, platform, and interactive widgets for Material Design and Cupertino, all of which are rendered by the framework’s graphics engine.
 What’s more, Flutter leaves plenty of room for customization and emphasizes visual details, which makes it a good choice if you’re looking to design a pixel-perfect interface.
-We've actually seen that for ourselves while working on Ginny - our parking management app with backend written in Go, Python and Flutter.
+We've seen that for ourselves while working on Ginny, our internal application that started as a parking management app with backend written in Go, Python, and Flutter, and is now evolving into a whole-rounded office management solution with Firebase BaaS – but still based on Flutter.

-When it comes to Flutter’s updates, the latest stable release took place on December 12 – just as we were about to publish this article!
-According to the official release note, it involved merging almost 2 thousand pull requests from 188 contributors.
-Among improvements introduced in version 1.12.13, there are:
+When it comes to Flutter’s updates, the latest stable release took place on February 3.
+According to the official release note, it involved merging 1525 pull requests from 155 contributors worldwide.
+Among enhancements introduced in version 2.10, there are:

 Flutter is a young cross-platform mobile app development framework; thus, it shouldn’t come as a surprise that it hasn’t been adopted by as many fat cats as React Native.
 This doesn’t mean, however, that Flutter isn’t doing well on the digital playgrounds.
-As of December 2019, it constitutes the core of Alibaba, Google Ads, Groupon, Philips Hue, or Hamilton apps, just to name a few.
+As of February 2022, it constitutes the core of Alibaba, Google Pay, eBay, Toyota, Nubank apps, just to name a few.

 Pros and cons of Flutter